-As we head into winter, there are some fall and winter maintenance items to take into consideration.
+As we head into winter, there are some fall and winter weather preparedness in Colorado and some maintenance items to take into consideration.
 In the Denver metro area we don’t have many instances of blizzards or extreme winter weather, yet we still regularly see snow, ice, and freezing temperatures.
 Our property management team recommends that you start to prepare now.

 The purpose of this article is to provide you with the required seasonal maintenance tasks your home needs so your property is fully protected for the cold season.